s4k1b/Front-End-Developer-s-Guide/js_browser.md

 - We can use non-standard attributes to pass custom data from HTML JavaScript, or to _mark_ HTML-elements for JavaScript.
 - All attributes starting with _data-_ are reserved for programmers' use.
 They are available in the `dataset` property.
-  - For instace if `elem` has a `data-about` property, then it is avaible as `elem.dataset.about` in DOM.
+  - For instance if `elem` has a `data-about` property, then it is available as `elem.dataset.about` in DOM.
-  - For multiword attributes like `data-order-state` become camel-cased: `dataset.orderState`.
+  - For multi-word attributes like `data-order-state` become camel-cased: `dataset.orderState`.

 ### Modifying the Document